tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 seen significant security analysis, so could contain major errors.
 It should not be used as a basis for building production systems.

-This document specifies a "compact" version of TLS 1.3 {{!RFC8446}}.
-It is isomorphic to TLS 1.3 but designed to take up minimal bandwidth.
+This document specifies "compact" versions of TLS {{!RFC8446}} and DTLS
+{{!RFC9147}}, respectively known as "Stream cTLS" and "Datagram cTLS".  cTLS provides equivalent security and functionality to TLS and DTLS, but it is designed to take up minimal bandwidth.
 The space reduction is achieved by five basic techniques:

 - Omitting unnecessary values that are a holdover from previous versions